Leadership

 Executive Coordinator

-Molly is the Executive Assistant to the CEO.
-She began her journey with UMFS in January of 2014 with our Therapeutic Treatment Services (TTS) program.
-Molly then worked as an Intensive Care Coordinator facilitator for 3 years before transitioning to our TFC program as both a TFC social worker and the Intake Specialist.
-Molly was also a leader of the Central Region Systems of Care Expansion Center grant and supervised our Family Support Partner program.
+Over the years, she has served in various roles, including Intensive Care Coordinator facilitator, TFC social worker, and Intake Specialist.
+Molly was also a leader of the Central Region Systems of Care Expansion Center grant and supervised UMFS’s Family Support Partner program.

-Molly has a master’s degree in counseling from Marymount University and is a National Board-Certified Counselor, as well as a credentialed Facilitator and Coach in High Fidelity Wraparound.
-Prior to UMFS, Molly worked as a Data Coding Specialist for a consulting firm and was a Research Analyst for the National Registry of Evidence-based Programs.
+Molly holds a master’s degree in counseling from Marymount University and is a National Board-Certified Counselor.
+Prior to her current position at UMFS, Molly worked as a Research Analyst for the National Registry of Evidence-based Programs and as a Data Coding Specialist for a consulting firm.
+Additionally, she is a credentialed Facilitator and Coach in High Fidelity Wraparound.